Osprey Academy - Customer Support & Training

 Osprey Approach offers integration with Lexis Nexis, allowing you to run their library of legal forms through Osprey.
 To use these, a Supervisor level user will need to add the relevant forms into Osprey.

-Please note that you must have an account with Lexis Nexis and will require Adobe Reader to be set as your default PDF viewer to view the forms.
+Please note that you must have an account with Lexis Nexis.
+You will also require Adobe Reader to be set as your default PDF viewer to view the forms.

-Please note that the appearance of the entries in the Lexis Forms list are governed by Lexis Nexis and NOT Osprey Approach.
-As an example, Law Society forms will always be prefixed by the letters LS and Land Registry forms will always be prefixed by the letters LR.
+Please note that the appearance of the entries in the forms list are governed by Lexis Nexis and NOT Osprey.
+As an example, Law Society forms will always be prefixed by the letters LS.
+Land Registry forms will always be prefixed by the letters LR.
 The following guide will assist

 Select the ‘Supervisor’ tab.
 Then select ‘Case Management Setup’ followed by ‘Standard Documents’ and click ‘Lexis Forms Config’ as shown below.